Liverpool Beat Forest To Remain In Top-four Fight, In-form Villa Held - UrduPoint

 Forest slip to second bottom, one point adrift of safety.

-Villa are now unbeaten in nine games after coming from behind to salvage a point at Brentford.
+Villa is now unbeaten in nine games after coming from behind to salvage a point at Brentford.

 Ivan Toney got the better of Ollie Watkins in the battle to be Harry Kane's deputy as England's number nine.